Transgender Satanist and pho restaurateur sue over Keene mask mandate

 Elizabeth Dragon, Keene’s city manager, and Keene Mayor George Hansel were not available for comment Friday.

 DiMezzo garnered international attention last week when she won the primary after running unopposed for Cheshire County sheriff.
-DiMezzo, who is running with the campaign slogan “F--- the Police.”
+DiMezzo, is running with the campaign slogan “F- — the Police.”

 DiMezzo and Freeman claim the emergency order limiting gatherings and the city mask mandate impede their ability to worship at their churches freely.